n1ckfg/nap-xtz-server/ARCHITECTURE.md

 | **Drawing mode** | shows for five seconds | shows for five seconds, each move pushing the five seconds back |

 The mouse only ever shows the chrome; "h" is the way to put it away.
 The pointer itself follows the same flag — hidden while the chrome is, back when the chrome returns (`body.ui-hidden` in `main.css`) — so a screen at rest holds the artwork and nothing else. **Drawing mode** is included in that, where the pointer used to be hidden outright: the five seconds that put "Exit Drawing" on screen now come with a pointer to reach it.
 The split follows what the screen is for: a viewer who reaches for the mouse in **review mode** wants the controls to stay, while in **drawing mode** the artwork *is* the screen, so a stray nudge should not leave the chrome sitting over it.
 The idle timer belongs to **drawing mode** — leaving that mode with one pending drops it rather than hiding the chrome five seconds into **review mode** — and `setUIHidden(true)` — which **drawing mode** calls on entry, and the slideshow when it starts — clears it too.

+---

+## Tools & Scripts

+- **`tools/` Directory**: Contains offline utilities. `brush-geometry` is used to analyze drawing geometry and optimize the simplification pipeline. `thumbnail-maker` and `key-generator.sh` support other aspects of managing assets and keys.
+- **Root Execution Scripts**: `run.*`, `setup.*`, and `kiosk-*` scripts automate server start and dependencies configuration across macOS, Windows, and Raspberry Pi environments. `redeploy.sh` enables automated deployment via GitHub webhooks.